 Any liquidity mismatch, and the terms offered in response, needs to be carefully managed.
 Investors must be treated fairly and information properly disclosed.
 The language in the offer documents has to be clear, to guard against a wave of redemption demands that cannot be met.

-Accounting and administration support
+Accounting and administration support of hybrid funds

 Investment commitments, capital calls and drawdowns must be tracked and accounted for.
 Assets need to be valued accurately and regularly, a task that is especially tricky for Level 3 assets such as private equity.
 Investment holdings across the liquidity spectrum need different pricing sources and methods to comply with Generally Accepted Accounting Principles, which can be costly to implement.